TheMarex/ba-thesis/text/7_results.md

 the penetration depth of contact points on the edge of the support polygon is almost the same.
 Small errors lead \name{Bullet} to alternate between contact points on opposite sides of the support polygon.
+We hope that a more stable Featherstone constraint solver will produce more accurate contact forces and ankle torques.

 \begin{figure}[H]
 \vspace*{-1em}